Peleus/FingerLakesWineTrail/README.md

-# Finger lakes Wine Trail
+# Finger Lakes Wine Trail

 ## About